Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

 ---

 # **CONTENTS**
-1. # About This Project
+1. About This Project
+2. Overview
+3. Project Files Description
+4. Getting Started
+5. Target Finding
+6. Picking up
+7. Reference
 ---
 1. <a name="About This Project" />